shafihaque7/AlarmClock/README.md

 Overview

-This is a location based alarm clock application.
+This is a location based alarm clock android application.
 The way you turn off the alarm is by going to a different room or walk a short distance.
 It gets latitude and logitude from your device.
 This forces you to get out of your bed and therefore turning off the alarm.